Home Sweet Home Series

 For HOME SWEET HOME Painter developed her own symbolism, one that befits the subject matter and is open to double meanings.
 The titles give a clue to the meanings: (In)Fertile Grounds, So, What’s for Dinner, The Puppeteer.
 Items that belong to war, such as a helmet, military rucksack and gasmask, referred to temporary shelter (protection when worn), flight (never being able to return home), fear and anxiety.
 Mushrooms and poppies refer to addiction, but also decline and a short life.
 Various (nocturnal) animals are depicted such as Birds (a stork), rats, chickens a monkey’s skull and a jellyfish – symbols for freedom, fertility, renewal, sacrifice, anonymity or insomnia.
 The meanings of the symbols are not fixed by Mardoe Painter; the titles give the viewer plenty of room to interpret for themselves.

-I create with a spontaneous and instinctual approach, which in a sense is giving me access into myself.
+About my visual work: I create with a spontaneous and instinctual approach, which in a sense is giving me access into myself.
 It is like having a collision occur between the known and the subconscious.
-My artistic drive is a personal effort to choreograph levels of control in uncontrollable situations.
+My artistic drive is a personal effort to gain some amount of control over uncontrollable situations.

 Stains and Morphology

-The first time I can remember being visually triggered, I was about four years old.
-While visiting churches on holiday with my family, I discovered Jesus (on the cross) with blood markings on his body.
-I still vividly recollect being in awe of crucifixes, although I was not brought up religious.
+The first time I can remember being visually triggered, I was about five years old.
+When visiting churches on holiday with my family, I discovered Jesus on the Cross with blood markings on his body.
+Although I was not brought up religious, I still remember being in awe of crucifixes.
+I suppose aesthetic awakening would be a suitable term.

-I’d noticed that on the various depictions of him the bloodstains never seemed to have the same size, consistency or colour.
-Nor were they located at the same places on his body.
-Sometimes there was lots of the red substance, bright red and thick, but more often it was thinly drawn and streaky.
-In both sculptures or paintings his body itself also morphed in size and shape, ranging from tall and ultra-lean to short and a little chubby.
-There was this Majestic Grandeur, especially in sculptures, other representations emphasized humanity and weakness.
-Early on, these contradicting depictions, and later many others, have sparked me visually.
+Later in life I’d noticed that on the various depictions of him the bloodstains never seemed to have the same size, consistency or colour.
+Also in sculptures and paintings his body varied in size and shape, ranging from tall and ultra-lean to short and a little chubby.
+Some depictions held a Majestic Grandeur, especially sculptures, while other representations emphasized humanity and weakness.
+Early on, these disruptions in pattern seeking of the same subject matter sparked me visually.

-When I was of school age, I remember being fascinated by an illustration (by Jan Marinus Verburg) in my favourite children’s book Tom Tippelaar.
+When I was of school age, I was fascinated by an illustration drawn by Jan Verburg in my favourite (children’s) book Tom Tippelaar.
 One image portrayed an abruptly abandoned breakfast table.
-The cups and plates were left in varying states: a dirty knife, crumbs on the table, eggshells, and a half emptied bottle of milk.
-Flies and birds were doing the cleaning up.
-This still life illustration produced a certain gut feeling in me; provoking me to fabricate my own narratives.
+The cups, plates and other remnants were left in varying states: a dirty knife, crumbs on the table, eggshells, and a half emptied bottle of milk.
+Flies and birds were cleaning up remnants of the table.
+This vanitas type still life created a certain gut feeling in me; to produce my own narratives about absence, the unknown, stillness, time, disruption and hope.

-In my early teens I saved amber stains, randomly left by wet teabags on pieces of newspaper (produced by my parents).
-The teabags itself would become light green over time, since I conveniently let them sit in a moist area.
-The amount of water, the temperature, brewing time, the brand and sort of tea, the surface underneath the newspaper… It all made a difference in what kind of tea stain it would leave.
+In my early teens I collected tea stains from used teabags, randomly left on the daily newspapers I saved from the family breakfast table.
+The amount of water, the temperature, brewing time, brand- and sort of tea, the surface underneath the newspaper… It all made a difference in what kind of amber stain the used teabags would leave behind.

 M A R D O E P A I N T E R